-During her time at Stevenson University, Corrin Harris has certainly found her connection to a career -- or perhaps more than one.
-The senior, who is graduating with a bachelor’s in business communication this winter, has spent her time outside the classroom participating in clubs and organizations.
-Her culminating experience, though, has been her senior internship this fall with the Walt Disney Company as a Vacation Planner.
-Upon graduation she plans to enter the field of public relations or marketing.
+During her time at Stevenson University, Corrin Harris found her connection to a career -- or perhaps more than one.
+Corrin graduated with a bachelor’s in business communication, and spent her time outside the classroom participating in clubs and organizations.
+Her culminating experience, though, was her senior internship in 2017 with the Walt Disney Company as a Vacation Planner.

 "Stevenson has provided me with so many opportunities, inside and outside the classroom, to acquire the skills to be successful after graduation.
 Between my classes and being involved in extra-curricular activities, I have developed so many useful skills such as time-management and leadership skills."
 In the 2016-2017 academic year alone, Corrin served as president for the Stevenson chapter of Lambda Pi Eta, the National Communication Honor Society; as vice president for Mission: I'm Home, a service-based organization; and as the public relations officer for ’47 House, an integrated marketing communication club.

 For her first two internships, Corrin balanced academics and student activities with applying the skills she’s learned in real-world scenarios.
 In fall 2016, she was the public relations intern with Edie Brown and Associates, a Baltimore PR organization, helping with press releases, media pitches, and planning media parties and interviews.
 In spring 2017, she was the communication intern at St. Paul's School, writing social media content and designing flyers and social media graphics.